Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 * the number of middle tier VMs for the SAS 9.4M7 Mid-Tier server (as specified in the Mid-Tier VM Count parameter)
 * the number of metadata server VMs for the SAS 9.4M7 Metadata clustered server (as specified in the Metadata VM Count parameter)

+**Note:** The first release of the SAS 9.4 Quickstart Template for Azure with SAS Visual Analytics and SAS Visual Statistics supports only a single instance of the metadata server.
 <a name="compute"></a>
 #### SAS Visual Analytics in SAS 9.4M7 and SAS Visual Statistics in SAS 9.4M7 server
 We  recommend that you work with your SAS account team to form a hardware estimate, and use the instance sizes from the hardware estimate.
 See [Best Practices for using Microsoft Azure with SAS](https://communities.sas.com/t5/Administration-and-Deployment/Best-Practices-for-Using-Microsoft-Azure-with-SAS/m-p/676833#M19680) for more information.